Industry News Content

 “45 shipping containers in Shepherd’s Bush London, with offices, workshops and biology labs for early stage startups and designers.
 We don’t believe in long winded business plans.
 We want residents to build things people want.

-OpenCell London had recently acquired their new space in West London when they came to us looking to support their growth through video and ensure they could attract the best tenants in sustainable design.
+They had recently acquired a new space near White City when they came to us looking to support their growth through video and ensure they could attract the best tenants in sustainable design.
 We began with looking at their personal story and the current state of the industry to form the narrative of their entire content portfolio, ranging from 15-second event teasers to long form designer profiles.

 Co-founders Helene and Tom met while working in biotech labs despite neither having a background in biology.
 Helene was a designer working on biology in Microsoft Research and Tom was a physicist working on synthetic biology in the University of Cambridge.
 After collaborating on a number of projects at the intersection of design and science they founded a biotech startup but could not find affordable lab space.